Ninaivellam Nithya: Plot

-Chandru, a young and carefree guy visits an estate on a hill region along with his friend Thyagu.
+Chandru, a young and carefree man visits an estate on a hill region along with his friend Thyagu.
 He meets Nithya, a local girl.
-At first they have a bit of stand offs but eventually both fall in love with each other.
-At a time, when their love affair is known to the girls' family, the whole village joins hands to separate them, but Chandru and Nithya escape to Chandru's hometown.
-Chandru was of the opinion that his father, a well to do businessman will support him, but he turns Chandru and Nithya away.
-Chandru and Nithya temporarily stay in Chandru's another friend.
+At first they have a bit of standoffs but eventually they fall in love.
+At a time when their love affair is known to the girl's family, the whole village joins hands to separate them, but Chandru and Nithya escape to Chandru's hometown.
+Chandru was of the opinion that his father, a well-to-do businessman will support him, but he turns Chandru and Nithya away.
+Chandru and Nithya temporarily stay with Chandru's other friend.
 What happens to both of them forms the balance of the story.